ethamCS/TravelSite/reports/checklist.md

 * Are compound statements correctly bracketed?
 * In case statements, are all possible cases accounted for?
 * If a break is required after each case in case statements, has it been included?
+* Are parentheses used to ensure the correct order of operations?
+* Is each function guaranteed to return?

 ### Parameter faults
 * Are all input variables used?